cucumber/docs/content/cucumber/cucumber.yml.md

 ## Default Profile

 It is often the case that you will want to execute Cucumber with a particular profile a majority of the time.
-The Cucumber configuration file uses a <code>default</code> profile to provide this functionality.
+The Cucumber configuration file uses a `default` profile to provide this functionality.
 When you specify a default profile you are stating that Cucumber should apply this command-line options to an execution when you do not specify a profile.

-Using the same example, perhaps we want the <code>html_report</code> profile to be our default execution.
+Using the same example, perhaps we want the `html_report` profile to be our default execution.
 ```yaml

 1. config/cucumber.yml